A long stint in kerobokan if you're not careful! almost 7 years agoAnswered by She via WorldNomads.com

 In south Bali I just took a Balinese cookery lesson & didn't really explore the region.
 I stayed on site.

 Southern Bali has more temples, one anyway with the Macaque monkeys present, great beaches & watersports.
-From it's reputation, I'd avoid Kuta if I were you. over 6 years ago
+From it's reputation, I'd avoid Kuta if I were you. almost 7 years ago